PipedreamHQ/docs/docs/limits/README.md

 ### QPS (Queries Per Second)

 Generally the rate of HTTP requests sent to an endpoint is quantified by QPS, or _queries per second_.
-A "query" in this context refers to an HTTP request.
+A query in this context refers to an HTTP request.

 **You can send an average of 1 request per second to your webhook source**.
 Any requests that exceed that threshold may trigger rate limiting.
 If you're rate limited, we'll return a `429 Too Many Requests` response.
 If you control the application sending requests, you should retry the request with [exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff) or a similar technique.